 In Luxor, the ancient Egyptian capital, archaeologists discovered 63 royal tombs at the Valley of the Kings.
-These pharaohs ruled the country in the 18th, 19th and 20th dynasties.
-But, perhaps, the most famous discovery from here is the tomb of a Tutankhamen who ruled in the 18th dynasty.
+These pharaohs ruled the country in the 18th, 19th, and 20th dynasties.
+But, perhaps, the most famous discovery from here is the tomb of a Tutankhamun who ruled in the 18th dynasty.

 Photography isn’t allowed here but you can always bribe the guards on duty.